DoDEA College and Career Ready Standards for Preschool

 Department of Defense Education Activity (DoDEA): Europe and Pacific

 The PSCD program for the young child has specifically designed instruction, support, and services for students with an identified disability which requires them to have an individually designed instructional program to meet their unique learning needs.
-Current adopted DoDEA content standards and curriculum materials are implemented in the PSCD classroom .
+Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the PSCD classroom .

 The purpose of special education is to enable students to successfully develop to their fullest potential by providing a free appropriate public education in compliance with the Individuals with Disabilities Education Act (IDEA) as implemented by DoD Instruction 1342.12, "Provision of Early Intervention and Special Education Services to Eligible DoD Dependents."